bwang63/EnKF_3D_github/README.md

 ```
 ### Step 5: Set up the data assimilation experiment
 Go to the `main` directory and change settings in the setting up scripts (i.e. `main.m`,`romsassim_settings_2kfiles.m`, `KFilter_2steps_*.m`)
+Type '(edit)' to search for the settings that need changes to run this application.
+Other settings might have been tested for other applications

 ### Step 6: Run the main driver `main.m` in matlab